foundriesio/docs/source/porting-guide/pg-reference.rst

 The SoC vendor is usually present on the tag ``@NAME`` in the machine configuration file.

-In this document, there are several examples where i.MX8M Mini EVK is used as a reference board.
+In this document, there are several examples where i.MX8M Mini :term:`EVK` is used as a reference board.